 Maybe you’re starting the journey towards your personal goals while in your follicular phase.
 This means that your energy is on the rise after menstruation and it’s a great time to start trying to make gains, especially at the gym.

-The body responds best to muscular conditioning during this building-back phase of the menstrual cycle.
+The body responds best to muscular conditioning during this phase of the menstrual cycle.
 Once you’ve finished menstruating, the uterus begins to build back its lining in preparation for ovulation and potential implantation.
 The rest of the body acts similarly, with the greatest muscle gains during the follicular and ovulatory phases.

 If you’ve set a personal goal of losing weight or building muscle or dreaming of someday running a marathon, now would be a great time to start on your action plan.